andriktr/kiss/README.md

 This repository contains a source code of KISS application.
 KISS is a command line tool for showing and scanning container images for vulnerabilities running in Kubernetes clusters.

+If images you are planning to scan are stored in private container registry, you need to make sure that trivy can access them.
+Please refer to the following trivy documentation for more information on how to configure trivy to access private container registries: [https://trivy.dev/v0.62/docs/advanced/private-registries/](https://trivy.dev/v0.62/docs/advanced/private-registries/)

 ## What KISS does

-- uses Trivy as a vulnerability scanner and extends its functionality to provide ability to scan whole namespace(-s) at once.
+- uses Trivy as a vulnerability scanner and extends a bit its functionality to provide ability to scan whole namespace(-s) at once.
 - automatically detecting all container images (including init or ephemeral containers) running in specified namespace(-s).
 - uses caching to avoid scanning same image multiple times.
 - uses configurable parallel processing of images and namespaces to speed up the process of scanning images.